seathasky/FF14-MAC_ModSupport/README.md

 In addition to the above, we're working on our own website and hope to have that ready to launch in the coming weeks.
 Stay tuned!

-If you have any questions, please feel free to ask!
+ If you have any questions, please feel free to ask!</h6>

 Regards,
   <strong>The FFXIV on Mac team</strong><br><br>